 Cast and blown pallet wrap

-There are two ways to make pallet wrap.
+There are two ways to make pallet wrapping.
 Either it is cast or it is blown, and either has advantages over the other.

 Making a thick layer of resin and then blowing air into it to produce a bubble is how blown film is made.
 The film’s thickness (measured in microns) is determined by the size of the bubble and the original film.
 The substance can cool steadily thanks to the bubble, which is subsequently collected by rollers.
 The film is twisted into a roll when the bubble has collapsed.

 The resin is cast film is flattened by being forced through cold rollers.
 The film’s thickness can be changed by controlling this procedure.
 This process is used to make the majority of pallet wrap stretch film.